Josefrino/Todoey/README.md

-# tenth_project
+# Todo list

-A new Flutter project.
+A todolist app to keep track of all your tasks.

 ## Getting Started